sphinx-doc/sphinx/doc/web/quickstart.rst

 Note that we used the same template to render our search results as we did to render our documents.
-That's because :meth:`~sphinx.websupport.WebSupport.get_search_results` returns a context dict in the same format as :meth:`~sphinx.websupport.WebSupport.get_document`.
+That's because :meth:`~sphinx.websupport.WebSupport.get_search_results` returns a context dict in the same format that :meth:`~sphinx.websupport.WebSupport.get_document` does.

 Comments
 ~~~~~~~~